ADS 9731

 The components are organised thus: Aa and Ab are yellow-white main sequence stars of spectral types F4V and F5V and 1.35 and 1.32 solar masses respectively, which orbit each other every 3.27 days.
-This pair is in a 450-year orbit with star B, a star of spectral type G4V that has around the same mass as the Sun.
+This pair is in a 834-year orbit with star B, a star of spectral type G4V that has about 66% of the mass of the Sun.
 Star C is a yellow white star of spectral type F3V around 1.41 times as massive as the sun, which has just started brightening and moving off the main sequence.
-It is in a 1000-year orbit with a pair of stars, Da and Db, a yellow-white main sequence star of spectral type F7V and a red dwarf of spectral type M3V.
+It is in a 1,230-year orbit with a pair of stars, Da and Db, a yellow-white main sequence star of spectral type F7V and a red dwarf of spectral type M3V respectively.
 Da and Db take 14.28-days to orbit each other.
 Finally the system of stars C and Dab, and the system of stars Aab and B, take over 20,000 years to orbit each other.

 The combined light from the whole system results in an integrated V magnitude of 6.9.
-Published apparent magnitudes for the components vary greatly and some are certainly in error, but components A, B, C, and D are approximately of visual magnitude 8, 10, 9, and 9 respectively.
+Published apparent magnitudes for the components vary greatly and some are certainly in error, but components A, B, C, and D are approximately of visual magnitude 7.8, 10.2, 8.0, and 9.1 respectively.
 Models of all six components show that Aa and Ab have magnitudes 8.5 and 8.7 respectively while the faint secondary to component D is about 16th magnitude.
 The CD pair is slightly brighter than the AB pair, although component A is slightly brighter than component C.

 Gaia EDR3 catalogues parallaxes for the four resolved stars, all at a distance of 110 pc with a statistical margin of error of less than a parsec.

 The star system has been considered as a possible target for direct imaging searches for exoplanets, but no planets have yet been detected in the system.